Justin7933/budgettracker/README.md

 # Budget Tracker<p>
-This techblog is to allow you to share your thoughts about tech to others and also can comment on other peoples post.
-When you signup or log in you are free to talk about Tech!<p>
+This tracker is to allow you to see your budget through a graph viewpoint.
+It also allows you to change the budget on and offline the internet.
+Using webpacks and mongodb to do so.<p>
 ## Tools used
   <ul>
     <li><strong>compression</strong></li>